Managing your Team

 As a people manager you will face a number of varied challenges in your role.
 The People Strategy - Excellence Through Our People sets out clear expectations of us all and the information below is given as guidance on how best to ensure you and your team meet these expectations.

 The Human Resource Business Partner team also run a series of 'People Management Workshops' throughout the year, they are designed to address some of the most common queries in a practical way.
 These popular workshops focus on sharing real-life experiences and giving you the tools to effectively support your team.
-Further information about these workshops can be found here.
+Read further information about these workshops.

 Your HR Business Partner and HR Assistant are there to support you when needed so please contact them if you need further advice or information.

 Finally, you may also find it useful to refer to the ACAS Guide to Managing People.